HamidrezaKmK/LID-OOD/README.md

 |   |-- AffineCouplingTransform_svhn_redemising_dcelecej_final
 ```

-For the data, the code will automatically try to download the corresponding datasets; however, to reproduce using the exact version of all the datasets we have considered, download the zip file [here](https://drive.google.com/file/d/1-0WjxAYBNGzWU_lI85ow9TJrgNYu2za_/view?usp=sharing) and extract it in your custom data folder:
+For the data, the code will automatically try to download the corresponding datasets; however, to reproduce using the exact version of all the datasets we have considered, download the zip file *here* (anonymized, but will provide link in the review process if needed) and extract it in your custom data folder:

 ```
 DATA_DIR/